 - The donut graph that used to show the most popular file types has been removed, following feedback from users.
 This means less clutter on your dashboard and more space for the data that's actually useful to you!

 - The graph showing the number of slide views by day is now only available from the Workshop Analytics page.
-You won't be able to see this graph when looking at analytics by showcase anymore, but you'll still have the graph showing shared items by day on this page.
+You won't be able to see this graph when looking at analytics by presentation anymore, but you'll still have the graph showing shared items by day on this page.

 Overall, these changes make for a simpler, cleaner user experience, focusing only on the data you actually need and use.
 As always, we're welcoming feedback on these new dashboards.
 If you think we've missed something or have any other comments on the new look, please let us know!